archipelago-art/contracts/DESIGN.md

 Spectrum" feature.
 It's possible that some of the 753 tokens that have not yet been minted will also be perfect spectra, so we can't freeze this trait entirely.
-But, once we have written data for the first 9247 tokens, we can prevent the "Perfect Spectrum" feature from being added to or removed from _those_ tokens specifically.
+But, once we have written data for the first 9247 tokens, we can prevent the "Perfect Spectrum" feature from being added to _those_ tokens specifically.

 Once the data for a trait membership is finalized, it cannot be changed, even by the oracle signer or the admin.